berthashipper/ping-pong-tournament-website/README.md

 ## Overview

-**Problem:** At our college, my club faced several challenges when organizing and managing large tournaments.
-We often struggled with coordinating players, managing scores, generating matchups, and ensuring that everyone had a fair and enjoyable experience.
-As the tournament grew in size, it became clear that our existing systems were not scalable and efficient.
+**Problem:** My college club faced significant challenges when organizing and managing large tournaments.
+We often struggled with coordinating players, managing scores, generating matchups, and ensuring that everyone had a fair and streamlined experience.
+As our tournaments grew in size, it became clear that our existing systems were not scalable, efficient, or sustainable.

 **Solution:** I designed a custom **Tournament Manager** to streamline and automate the tournament management process.
 The goal was to create a simple, usable interface that would handle all necessary tasks seamlessly.
-The system is designed to be scalable, enabling future club leaders to run tournaments with ease and minimal effort.
+The system is designed to be intuitive, enabling future club leaders to run tournaments with ease and minimal effort.
 This project represents a rebuild of my earlier [Python-based prototype](https://github.com/berthashipper/Tournament-Manager-Application), emphasizing the real needs of our club leaders.

 This JavaScript script implements a lightweight tournament management system that: